Adambean/svencoop-custom-res-bouncer/README.md

 ## Prerequisites

-This is a command line utility currently available as a Bash script for both Linux and Windows (via Cygwin).
-A Windows batch command script is in progress.
+This is a command line utility currently available as a Bash script for both Linux and Windows (via Cygwin), and a Batch command script for Windows.

 The Bash script requires use of: